 Topics include governments, frontiers and exclusion zones, concepts of citizenship and urban struggles over space and identity.
 Drieskens, Mermier and Wimmen have assembled an important book on a subject that will gain even more relevance as the century progresses.

 Barbara Drieskens is an urban anthropologist and an assistant visiting professor at the American University of Beirut.
-Her research in Beirut focuses on young unmarried women and the issues of freedom and social control.
+Her present research in Beirut focuses on the issues of freedom and social control.
+She is the author of Living with Djinns: Understanding and Dealing with the Invisible in Cairo, and co-editor of Cities of the South: Citizenship and Exclusion in the 21st Century, both by Saqi Books.